-UPV Miagao became operational in school year 1988-1989.
-From a few students and faculty and staff members of the College of Fisheries or CF (now CFOS), the population has increased tremendously with the eventual transfer of the College of Arts and Sciences, the School of Technology, and the UPV administrative units.
+UPV Miagao became operational in the school year 1988-1989.
+From a few students and faculty and staff members of the College of Fisheries or CF (now CFOS), the population has increased tremendously with the eventual transfer of the College of Arts and Sciences, the School of Technology, the UPV administrative units, and most recently, the first-year College of Management students.